ml6team/techdays-agntcy-tutorial/coffeeAGNTCY/coffee_agents/lungo/README.md

 ### Expected Behavior

-* Monsoon status is displayed:
+* Monsoon status is displayed by the MCP server:
   `"There are monsoon conditions."` or `"There are no monsoons."`
 * Adjusted yield if monsoon present (30% reduction)
 * Real weather data from the MCP server (not hardcoded)